-When the bell finally rang on the last day, the summer seemed to yawn in front of me like a big, sweltering, lazy, never-ending stretch of time with warm, starry nights and endless possibility.
+When the bell finally rang on the last day, the summer seemed to yawn in front of us like a big, sweltering, lazy, never-ending stretch of time with warm, starry nights and endless possibility.

 Popsicles make me feel like a kid on summer vacation.
 With dirty feet, a lawn sprinkler, a sunscreen glow and permission to stay up past my bedtime.

-These pops, though, are decidedly grown up, with rich, creamy cheesecake, a fresh cherry compote swirl and buttery graham crumbles.
-I made them on a whim after having a blackberry cheesecake popsicle at the farmer's market (shout-out to Johnny's Pops!).
+These ones, though, are decidedly grown up, with rich, creamy cheesecake, a fresh cherry compote swirl and buttery graham crumbles.
+I made them on a whim after having a blackberry cheesecake popsicle at the farmer’s market (shout-out to Johnny’s Pops!).